Last Updated on November 21, 2023 by Kayla

 Instead, reframe these thoughts to “I am human.
-I slipped up, but I can make my next decision a healthy one.”
+I slipped up, and I can make my next decision a healthy one.”
 Or, “I am working on the best version of myself.”

 Self-criticism increases stress

-Chronic stress causes a host of problems, including inflammation, emotional eating, poor sleep, mood changes, and much, much more.
+Subsequently, chronic stress causes weight gain along with a host of problems, including inflammation, emotional eating, poor sleep, mood changes, and much, much more.

 TRY THIS INSTEAD: RELAX AND LET GO